pivotal/docs-tap/vs-extension/about.hbs.md

 # Overview of Tanzu Developer Tools for Visual Studio

-Tanzu Developer Tools for Visual Studio is an official VMware Tanzu IDE extension for Visual Studio to help you develop with Tanzu Application Platform.
+VMware Tanzu Developer Tools for Visual Studio is the official VMware Tanzu IDE extension for Visual Studio 2022.
+The extension helps you develop with Tanzu Application Platform and enables you to rapidly iterate on your workloads on supported Kubernetes clusters that have Tanzu Application Platform installed.

 This plug-in extends Microsoft Visual Studio 2022 only.
 It is incompatible with Visual Studio Code and Visual Studio for Mac.